pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: dot

-      | :sl:`calculates the dot- or scalar-product with the other vector`
+      | :sl:`Calculates the dot- or scalar-product with the other vector.`
       | :sg:`dot(Vector2) -> float`

       .. ## Vector2.dot ##

    .. method:: cross

-      | :sl:`calculates the cross- or vector-product`
+      | :sl:`Calculates the cross- or vector-product.`
       | :sg:`cross(Vector2) -> float`

-      calculates the third component of the cross-product.
+      Calculates the third component of the cross-product.

       .. ## Vector2.cross ##

    .. method:: magnitude

-      | :sl:`returns the Euclidean magnitude of the vector.`
+      | :sl:`Returns the Euclidean magnitude of the vector.`
       | :sg:`magnitude() -> float`

-      calculates the magnitude of the vector which follows from the
+      Calculates the magnitude of the vector which follows from the
       theorem: ``vec.magnitude() == math.sqrt(vec.x**2 + vec.y**2)``

       .. ## Vector2.magnitude ##

    .. method:: magnitude_squared

-      | :sl:`returns the squared magnitude of the vector.`
+      | :sl:`Returns the squared magnitude of the vector.`
       | :sg:`magnitude_squared() -> float`

-      calculates the magnitude of the vector which follows from the
+      Calculates the magnitude of the vector which follows from the
       theorem: ``vec.magnitude_squared() == vec.x**2 + vec.y**2``.
 This
       is faster than ``vec.magnitude()`` because it avoids the square root.